1958 Miles: Studio session

 Featured as the first side of 1958 Miles, the May 26 session took place at Columbia's 30th Street Studio in New York City.
-The songs recorded were previously issued on the second side of Jazz Track, an LP that consisted mostly of songs composed by Davis for the soundtrack to the 1958 French film Ascenseur pour l'échafaud.
-In contrast to the mood pieces composed for the film, the May session featured Davis' growing curiosity in modal jazz and the relationship of fewer chords and variations with melody.
+The songs recorded were previously issued on the B-side of Jazz Track, an LP that consisted primarily of Davis' soundtrack to the 1958 French film Ascenseur pour l'échafaud by Louis Malle, with Jeanne Moreau as the female lead.
+In contrast to the mood pieces recorded for the film, the May session featured Davis' growing curiosity in modal jazz and the relationship of fewer chords and variations with melody.
 This was the first studio session to feature Bill Evans and Jimmy Cobb in the new sextet, recording on Davis' thirty-second birthday.

 A different aesthetic was in place during the session, as Bill Evans' first rhapsodic, impressionistic chords on "On Green Dolphin Street" highlighted the mid-tempo track, while Jimmy Cobb's brush technique grooved behind Davis' trumpet solo.
 John Coltrane and "Cannonball" Adderley doubled and tripled-up their syncopations over Paul Chambers' transparent counterpoint, as Cobb and Evans pealed away on their instruments, sharing solos with Davis, Adderley and Coltrane.
-The contrast between hot melodic variations and cool, laid back swing gave the whimsical "Fran Dance" (according to Ira Gitler's liner notes, the song was named after Davis' wife Francis), the romantic "Stella by Starlight", and the jumping "Love for Sale" their elemental tension.
+The contrast between hot melodic variations and cool, laid back swing gave the whimsical "Fran Dance" (according to Ira Gitler's liner notes, the song was named after Davis' wife Frances), the romantic "Stella by Starlight", and the jumping "Love for Sale" their elemental tension.
 This contrast represented Davis' transitional stage between bebop and modality; standard chords and musical variety.
 The sessions were also notable for featuring Coltrane's unique improvisational style, known as the sheets of sound.
 Coltrane employed extreme and dense improvisational, yet patterned, lines that consisted of high speed arpeggios and scale patterns played in rapid succession; hundreds of notes running from the lowest to highest registers.
 "Stella by Starlight" featured Evans' delicate and sparse introduction, which made Coltrane's early solo seem startling.
 Evans' lush and laconic solo suggested the bittersweet spell he would cast over the Kind of Blue sessions the following year.